introduction-to-python-2021-1/PythonFinalTask/CONTRIBUTING.md

    - [isort][] to sort imports alphabetically, and automatically separated into sections
    - [black][] to format the code
+   - [darglint][] to checks whether a docstring's description matches the actual function/method implementation

 **Congratulations!** You're now all set to begin development.